japer-technology/forgejo-society/README.md

 infrastructure.
 In an AI world chasing demonstrations, it pursues something
 rarer: durable, governed, sovereign intelligence.

-> Societies emerge when Minds, Intelligences, and Skills act together as one.
+> Forges let Societies emerge when Minds, Intelligences, and Skills act together as one.